praveenkumarchandaliya/ChildGAN_Tamp1/README.md

 # <img src="images/MNITJ.png" alt="MNIT Jaipur" width="50"/> Institution
 Multi-Racial Child Dataset is developed at the Department of Computer Science and Engineering of the **Malaviya  National Institute of Technology Jaipur** as part of a research project under grant No. 4 (13)/2019-ITEA by the **Ministry of Electronics and Information Technology (MeitY), Government of India**.

-## 🙏 Acknowledgements and Research Grant
+## 🙏 Acknowledgements and Research Project
 This research is based upon work supported by the Ministry of Electronics and Information Technology (MeitY), Government of India, under Grant No. 4 (13)/2019-ITEA.
 We gratefully acknowledge the support of NVIDIA Corporation with the donation of the TITAN V GPU used for this research.
 We are also grateful to Cognitec with the donation of the FaceVACS-DBScanID5.6 software for this work.

 # 📌 Description of MRCD dataset: